The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Roy Lichtenstein’s Still Life With Windmill (signed) is estimated to be worth between £11,000 and £17,000.
-This Planographic Print from 1974 has shown consistent value growth, with an average annual growth rate of 5%.
-This work has an auction history of 7 total sales since its entry to the market in April 2012.
-In the past five years, the hammer price has ranged from £17,000 in June 2021 to £23,178 in October 2021.
+This Planographic Print, created in 1974, has shown consistent value growth, with an average annual growth rate of 7%.
+This artwork has an auction history of seven total sales since its entry to the market in April 2012.
+In the last five years, the hammer price has ranged from £17,000 in June 2021 to £23,178 in October 2021.
 The average return to the seller over the past five years has been £17,075.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis